junwatu/automated-content-generation/blogs/README.md

 </form>
 ```

-The prompt data itself follows this format:
+The prompt data itself follows this JSON format:

 ```json
 {